2011 IZOD IndyCar World Championship: Lap 11 crash – Death of Dan Wheldon

 Still, IndyCar officials elected to keep the race under red flag conditions as they worked on a solution.
 The delay extended for nearly three hours, and tension began to mount over both the status of the race and the condition of Wheldon, as there had been no updates since the accident.
 During the lengthy delay, ESPN conducted interviews with several drivers, who expressed their growing concern for their fellow competitor, as well as team owner Michael Andretti, who took it upon himself to head to the trailer on pit road where the officials were located.
-He would be turned away by the officials and return with no further information.

-At approximately 3:00 pm PST, IndyCar Series director Brian Barnhart called for all race team personnel to report to the infield media center for a meeting that was closed to reporters.
-The ABC broadcast was able to capture video of the drivers and team personnel as they exited the media center, and their expressions as they left were grim.
-Tony Kanaan, the race polesitter and a former teammate of Wheldon's from their days driving for Andretti's race team, was shown sobbing as he returned to his pit box.

-As the meeting ended, Randy Bernard called a press conference.
-There, he gave a brief statement where he informed the media that Wheldon had died of his injuries suffered in the accident.
-He then announced that the remainder of the race was cancelled and that the drivers would be returning to the track for what he referred to as a "five lap salute" to honor their fallen competitor, then left without taking any questions.
-ABC cut into the press conference late and missed Bernard’s initial statement, which left Marty Reid to break the news to the viewing audience.
+After being turned away at first by the officials, Andretti eventually returned, along with Kanaan and Franchitti.
+In the meeting, IndyCar Series director Brian Barnhart transmitted that Wheldon had died on the medical helicopter, on his way to the hospital.
+Afterwards, Barnhart called for all race team personnel to gather at the infield media center.